basecamp/pow/README.md

 Pow stores log files in the `~/Library/Logs/Pow` directory so they can be viewed easily with OS X's Console application.
-Each incoming request URL is logged, along with its hostname HTTP method, in the `access.log` file.
-Additionally, the stdout and stderr streams for each worker process are captured and logged to the `apps` directory, in a file matching the name of the application.
+Each incoming request URL is logged, along with its hostname and HTTP method, in the `access.log` file.
+The stdout and stderr streams for each worker process are captured and logged to the `apps` directory in a file matching the name of the application.

 **Note**: Rails logger output does not appear in Pow's logs.
 You'll want to `tail -f log/development.log` to see those.